 Renovation decisions are often difficult

-In this house, is an example of a difficult decision.
-A difficult passive house renovation decision.
+This house is an example of a difficult decision.
+A difficult passive house renovation decision, that is, which may require the expertise of a Boston Interior Designer.

 Did you know you can renovate a house to the Passive House Standard?
 It is called “EnerPHit”.
 It is slightly less onerous than the Passive House Standard for new buildings.
 But it still provides exceptional comfort and lower power bills.